ladystarbreeze/mina-isa/MINA_Instruction_Set_Architecture.md

 ### **2.1.
 Overview**

 MINA32 has 16 32-bit general-purpose registers *r0-r15*, which hold integer values.
+Registers r8-r15 are banked, each mode has its own copies of these registers.
 Register r15 is a hardwired stack pointer, though it can also be used as a regular GPR outside of stack operations.
 A user-visible program counter register holds the address of the current instruction.

 ***